XXJones21/Dreamwave-Synthesia/README.md

 ## 🌠 Development Roadmap

 > **PROJECT STATUS**: Making steady progress!
-We have successfully completed the model infrastructure setup and are now moving into workflow integration.
+We have successfully completed the model infrastructure setup and UE5 integration, and are now moving into workflow integration.

 ### Phase 1: Model Infrastructure ✅
 - [x] **Model Selection & Integration**